Methodology

 Data Freshness

-The pipeline runs daily at 10 PM ET.
+The pipeline runs daily.
 Every covered municipality is crawled, new documents are classified, and entities are resolved against the knowledge graph.

 - Document ingestion: Daily for web-published documents.
 Varies for FOAA/FOIA responses (depends on jurisdiction response times, typically 5-10 business days)